haozez/aimi_uls_final/README.md

 #### Trained model weights

-You can find the trained model by first unzipping the `containers.zip`, and then go to the `containers/MODEL_NAME/architecture/nnUNet_results` folder.
-Note that you can also use files in `containers.zip` to construct Docker containers for our model.
+The trained model weights are available per request.
+We unfortunately cannot provide the weights directly in the repository due to the size limitation of the repository.